 I do not use cabbage or cauliflower, because my body refuses to digest it properly.
 It is great sacral chakra food for those who can digest it.
-I do use paksoy (cabbage family) when I make nasi (fried rice).
+I do use paksoy (cabbage family) when I make fried rice.
 But when I eat it, I also suffer some mild flatulent side-effects.
 Bean sprouts are a ‘safer’ bet.

-I have not yet decide on the proper place for seaweed.
-I found a site the other day with a recipe for baked seaweed, but am still to try the recipe.
+I have not yet decided on the proper place for seaweed.
 As I do not eat sushi anymore, I need to allow my body to assign the proper place afresh.
+I found a site the other day with a recipe for baked seaweed, but am still to try it.